10 Indoor Flowering Plants That Bloom All Year — Beautiful Picks That Will Bring Color Into Your Home

 A round up of the best indoor plants that flower all year round wouldn't be complete without mention of this little beauty.
 Although known mainly as an outdoor plant, impatiens thrive as a houseplant too, even over the winter months.
 With the right care routine these plants will bear flowers nearly all year round if you grow them indoors.
 The flowers come in a range of colors including white, orange, pink, purple and red.
 Some varieties have attractive multi-colored leaves too.

-Easy to care for, they like bright light.
+Easy to care for, these low maintenance indoor plants love a bit of bright light to keep them happy.
 In fact, the flowers will fall off if they're not given the right light conditions.
 A sunny, south-facing spot is ideal.
 They also like moist compost, and warm temperatures.
 It's a good idea to place your plants on saucers of moist pebbles and mist their foliage on a daily basis.
 Follow this guidance and you will be rewarded with steady color for months on end.

 8. Anthurium (Flamingo Flower)